petripykalainen/messenger/README.md

  # Messenger
 ## Features
 React application with that fetches conversations from api with an provided access token and a date range and then displays information about it.
+Currently any string will do for a token but date range must be valid.

  - Data
    - Three info boxes